smscully/Management-Governance/Tagging Scripts/README.md

 ## Use Cases

-These scripts are intended for scenarios where tags are added to existing resources, to increase efficiency when using the AWS Console, and to suppliment CloudFormation stacks.
+These scripts are intended for scenarios where tags are added to existing resources, to increase efficiency when using the AWS Console, and to supplement CloudFormation stacks.

 ### Increasing Efficiency When Using the AWS Console

 When resources are created through the AWS console, tags must be manually created.
-Typing in key-value pairs is a time-consuming task that can also lead to typographic errors.
-Scripts that contain a consistent set of tags that must be assigned to groups of resources therefore improve productivity and reduce the likelihood of mistagging.
+Typing in key-value pairs is a time-consuming task that can also lead to typographical errors.
+Scripts, on the other hand, contain a consistent, reusable set of tags, thereby improving productivity and reducing the likelihood of mistagging.

-### Supplimenting CloudFormation Stacks
+### Supplementing CloudFormation Stacks

 ???insert text???